Infinite-Nomic/Infinite-Nomic/rules.md

 If the Monarch fails to either approve or reject a proposal within 72 hours of it being submitted, then that Monarch is ceases to be Monarch and a different participant is  randomly chosen to be the Monarch.

 # Rule 3
 This rule associates with each player a scalar quantity known as Imperial Points.
 This is a representation of the number of points owned by them.
 Imperial Points (IP for short) may also be referred to as points for short.
+This value may never fall below 0.
+If any event would render a player's IP <0, their IP value will simply stop at 0.

 # Rule 4
 Anytime the Monarch approves a proposal they gain 1 point.